Financial Data for Python - The YFinance Package

 Conclusions

-Is it possible to life from dividends?
+1. Is it possible to live from dividends?

-How much do I need to live from dividends?
+2. How much do I need to live from dividends?

 Those are typical questions i frequently see over the internet.